mcharb54/double-dealer/src/pages/archives/1921-01-01_gay-thomas-old-style.md

 There is four swinging suns in heaven,
 There is four rolling seas on earth,
-The stars was seventy and seven
+The stars is seventy and seven
 And theirs is all the mirth.